PPA with Bullfrog Power and the Royal Bank of Canada

 The Yellow Lake Solar Project will involve the installation of solar photovoltaic panels, panel racking systems, internal access roads, cabling, electrical inverters and other related electrical equipment.
 The Project equipment will be contained within a single quarter section of land.
 Engineering and design has been completed and Project infrastructure is currently being installed.

 The Project will connect to a local electrical distribution line from the Westfield 107S substation.
-This connection will be through overhead or underground cables.
+This connection will be through overhead cables.